ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 📝 Almost there, still nedd to _call back_ to application.

-## 4. Add a way to _callback_ managed code from JavaScript
+## 4. Add a way to call managed code from JavaScript

 🎯 This section will use `CustomEvent` to route Flatpickr's events to managed code.

 1. Register event handlers for 2 custom events: `DateChanged` and `OpenedStateChanged`.
-To achieve this, put this code **at the end of the `FlatpickrView` constructor:
+To achieve this, put this code at the end of the `FlatpickrView` constructor:

    ``` csharp
    // Register event handler for custom events from the DOM